subverb/subverb/doc/SubverbLocation.md

 ## Configuration file ##

-Each application can have a system-wide configuration file.
-This will be searched in the `$SV_CONFIG_DIR` (usually /etc) under the name of the command.
+Configuration files are expected to be shell-fragments - used to set environment variables.
+But they can be used for other purposes as well.

-This file is expected to be a shell-fragment - which is used to set environment variables.
+See [[Configuration]] for more inforamtion.

 ## subverb binary ##